 TRMD 6170 Immunology (3) This course is designed for students of public health and the basic biomedical sciences who are interested in a current overview of immunology.
 This course is a comprehensive introduction to immunity and immunopathogenesis as it relates to health and disease.
 Following a thorough consideration of cells and tissues of the immune system, attention is given to immune recognition and regulation of immune responses, with special emphasis on the role of cytokines in immunity.
 Finally, clinical concepts are presented with current knowledge of basic immune mechanisms for each: autoimmunity and autoimmune disease, transplant rejection, immunity to tumors, primary immunodeficiency diseases, and immunity to infectious agents including viruses and parasites, and immunopathogenesis of HIV/AIDS.
 Faculty: N. Kumar.
 Offered: Fall.
 Prerequisite(s): None.

-TRMD 6200 Impact Evaluation (3) This course provides students with basic concepts, principles, and practices for the evaluation of public health programs and interventions.
+TRMD 6200 Impact Evaluation in Global Health (3) This course provides students with basic concepts, principles, and practices for the evaluation of public health programs and interventions.
 The course is intended to 1) introduce students to impact evaluation, 2) provide a solid grounding in study designs relevant in field settings; 3) develop students' skills in designing evaluation plans, and 4) serve as a foundation for more specialized program evaluation classes as well as for courses on data analysis, sampling, epidemiology, and operations research.
 Faculty: J. Keating.
 Offered: Fall.
 Prerequisite(s): None.

 TRMD 6330 Microbial Diseases of the Tropics (2) This course introduces students to the most important bacterial, viral, and mycotic pathogens in the tropics and to clinical features of the associated diseases.
 The course will focus on topics not ordinarily covered in depth in U.S. medical schools, such as cholera, tuberculosis, leprosy, arboviral infections, and hemorrhagic fevers, among others.
 The course will be team taught by both microbiologists and clinicians.
 Topics covered will include geographic distribution, transmission, and pathogenesis, clinical features of relevant diseases, immunologic considerations, laboratory diagnosis, treatment, and control.
 Faculty: L. Rajan.
 Offered: Fall.
 Prerequisite(s): None.